Proposed community-based residential treatment facility: Snohomish County

 On this page

-Learn more.
-Read the updated FAQ for the proposed residential treatment facility in Snohomish County.
+Learn more about the proposed residential treatment facility in Snohomish County.

-Thank you for your continued engagement as our agency plans for a residential treatment facility in Snohomish County.
+Thank you for your continued engagement as our agency plans for a residential treatment facility in Snohomish County, per the stipulated approval of the Snohomish County Hearing Examiner.
+There are not currently any scheduled meetings or townhall events, but check back regularly for updates!

 To stay up-to-date on activities, sign up for notifications.